Price 4 Times Below Market: Trap or Real Deal

 Tax advisor: Reviews property tax status, identifies outstanding liabilities, and assesses tax implications of purchase.
 In cross-border transactions, ensures compliance with both local and your home country tax obligations.

 Financial services for payment: When funding purchases with cryptocurrency holdings, use licensed exchange services that provide proper documentation.
-In Georgia, regulated services like Werty offer cryptocurrency conversion to dollars, euros, or lari with full transaction records that satisfy banking requirements for large property transactions.
+In Georgia, licensed VASPs like Werty offer cryptocurrency conversion to US dollars, euros, or Georgian lari (GEL) with full transaction records that satisfy banking requirements for large property transactions.

 Cost perspective: Professional services might cost 3-7% of purchase price but prevent 100% loss from fraudulent transactions.
 This represents essential insurance rather than optional expense when dealing with below-market properties.
 Submit a request to learn more about crypto exchange with Werty.